 #7.
 Find Personal Recommendations

 You copywriters may then say, “See Mike?
-If that’s what works for you, why should I setup a site and answer all those questions from point #6?”
+If that’s what works for you, why should I setup a site and answer all those questions from point #6 above?”

 Because when I spoke to Don, he said “I spent the last few hours reading through your website and really felt like I got to know you.
 Then I filled out your form.”

 Copywriters, stop selling, start serving.
 Providing content on a site is a way of serving your prospects.
 It makes it easy for them to get to know you on their own time, and establishes your expertise.
 Don’t be lazy.
 Stop shooting yourself in the foot.
-Do the work, make it easy for people to hire you by serving, and you’ll get more sales than you can handle.
+If you make it easy for people to hire you, and you’ll win more contracts.